zilliztech/GPTCache/README.md

     - Vector store:
         - [x]  Use [Milvus](https://milvus.io/).
         - [x]  Use [Zilliz Cloud](https://cloud.zilliz.com/).
+        - [x]  Use [FAISS](https://faiss.ai/).
         - [ ]  Use other vector databases
-    - Vector index:
+    - Eviction Handler
-        - [x]  Use [FAISS](https://faiss.ai/).
+        - [X]  LRU eviction policy
+        - [X]  FIFO evition policy
+        - [ ]  More complicated eviction policies
-- Evaluate similarity by judging the quality of cached answers:
+- Evaluator, Evaluate similarity by judging the quality of cached answers:
     - Use the search distance, as described in `simple.py#pair_evaluation`.
     - [towhee](https://towhee.io/) uses the albert_duplicate model for precise comparison of problems to problems mode.
 It supports only 512 tokens.
     - For string comparison, judge the cache request and the original request based on the exact match of characters.